iobroker-community-adapters/ioBroker.vis-material-advanced/README.md

 ### Getting started

 install the Adapter and start VIS in Edit mode.
-On left side choose vis-material-adapter and then all widgets are shown in preview.
+On the left side, choose vis-material-adapter and then all widgets are shown in preview.

 ............. lots of docu missing ......................